This is a prerelease version.

 EOF

-You are all set to submit the Jet job that processes transactions from the map.
-Below is the Java source code for the pipeline.
-This pipeline simply retrieves transaction entries from the map and logs them for the sake of simplicity.
+2. Now you can submit the Jet job that processes transactions from the map.
+This pipeline retrieves transaction entries from the map and logs them.
 The code should be packaged and deployed to cloud storage.
-If you are unfamiliar with submitting jobs with the Hazelcast Platform Operator, refer to the Jet tutorial.
+If you are unfamiliar with submitting jobs with Operator, refer to the Jet tutorial.

 apiVersion: hazelcast.com/v1alpha1